Learn more about the City's animal licensing and pound services. You can also discover more about our off-leash dog parks and urban wildlife control.

 • Thunder Bay Veterinary Hospital, 920 Carrick Street

-• Administrative Animal Care Fee (starting second night) $35.00
+• Administrative Animal Care Fee (starting second night) $36.33 per night

 Hours and location

 Municipal Law Enforcement Officers are available to respond to calls 7 days per week.
 Calls to our dispatch line, at 807-577-MLEO (6536).
-Calls received after hours will be directed to a 24-hour answering service.
+Calls received after hours will be directed to a 24-hour answering service, where complaints can be opened for follow-up by the next available officer.

 Animal By-laws